- Search The Registry

 Frank Smith Horne

 From Brooklyn, New York, Frank Smith Horn was the son of Edwin Fletcher and Cora Catherine (Calhoun) Horne.
-He was raised a Catholic; his mother had studied at Atlanta University in Georgia and he attended Boys High School.
-His brother became a soldier, his later writings hint at his background.
+He was raised a Catholic; his mother had studied at Atlanta University in Georgia, and he attended Boys High School.
+His brother became a soldier, and his later writings hint at his background.
 Horne began writing poetry while attending the College of the City of New York, where he lettered in track and graduated in 1921.
-A year later he attended Northern Illinois College of Optometry.
+A year later, he attended Northern Illinois College of Optometry.

-In 1930 he married Frankye Priestly who died 1940.
+In 1930 he married Frankye Priestly, who died in 1940.
 In 1932 he finished his degree at the University of Southern California.
 Dr. Horne practiced optometry in New York and Chicago from 1922-1926.
-During his time in Washington, Dr. Horne was a constant participant in President Roosevelt’s Black Cabinet, a group convened and directed by Mary McLeod Bethune.
+During his time in Washington, Dr. Horne constantly participated in President Roosevelt’s Black Cabinet, a group convened and directed by Mary McLeod Bethune.
 The Black Cabinet provided a forum where problems could be discussed and potential solutions developed and directed to the administration.

-He worked in various administrative capacities for agencies of the U.S. Housing Authority, including the Housing and Home Finance Agency and the Office of Race Relations in Washington, D.C., and in New York City from 1938-1955.
+He worked in various administrative capacities for agencies of the U.S. Housing Authority, including the Housing and Home Finance Agency and the Office of Race Relations in Washington, D.C., and New York City from 1938-1955.
 He married Mercedes Christopher Rector in 1950 and remained in New York working for the New York City Commission on Inter-Group Relations and for the New York City Housing Redevelopment Board.

-Dr. Frank Horne, recognized for his significant contribution of poetry published during the Harlem Renaissance, died on September 7, 1974, in New York, NY.
+Dr. Frank Horne recognized for his significant contribution to poetry published during the Harlem Renaissance, died on September 7, 1974, in New York, NY.